tomsasani/bxd_mutator_manuscript/README.md

 1) Download mm10 reference assembly.
 2) Download phastCons 60-way placental mammal WIG files for each chromosome, and convert to BED format.
-3) Use an HMM to identify D2 and B6 haplotype tracts in each BXD.
-4) Determine the 3-mer nucleotide composition of D2 and B6 haplotypes in each BXD.
-5) Identify singletons in each BXD.
+3) Identify singletons in each BXD.
-6) Identify "fixed" variants in D2 that we'll use for conservation score comparisons.
+4) Identify "fixed" variants in D2 that we'll use for conservation score comparisons.

-To generate all of the **raw data in the manuscript**, it's highly recommended that you run the following on a machine with the ability to run many simultaneous processes, and **with at least 100 Gbp of free space in the working directory.**
+To generate all of the **raw data in the manuscript**, it's highly recommended that you run the following on a machine with the ability to run many simultaneous processes, and **with at least 20 Gb of free space in the working directory.**

-Step #4 above is by far the most time-consuming -- the method I've written to get 3-mer nucleotide compositions in each haplotype in each sample is very slow.
-Since the `data/` directory already contains precomputed versions of these files, I've removed the Snakemake rule that generates the files from `identify_singletons.smk`.
-If you want to recreate these files, just uncomment the part of the `rule all:` input that generates the nucleotide composition files and re-run the pipeline.
+**The pipeline below also assumes that you've downloaded the BXD VCF (about 70 Gb).**

 ```
 # enter a directory of your choice (make sure
-# you have at least 100 Gbp of free space here)
+# you have at least 20 Gb of free space here)
 cd $WORKDIR

 # clone the BXD analysis GitHub repository